Ashish-Github193/rsync-for-remote-development/README.md

 #### Syncing Files

 To synchronize your local development files with the remote server, use the `sync.sh` script.
-This will ensure that your changes are mirrored remotely, allowing for seamless development.
+You can manually run the script or run with `boot.sh` to ensure logs are generated.

 1. Open your terminal.
 2. Navigate to the project's directory.